viviandotdev/ObsidianVault/20 Sources/Articles/You've been reading wrong all your life..md

 type:: #source/article
 tags:: [[reading]]
-source:: [You've been reading wrong all your life. - YouTube](https://www.youtube.com/watch?v=DpIrzA2ohcg&t=1s)
-## You've been reading wrong all your life.

-Blueprint, read the summary, to build the skeleton to get the main idea of each section.
+source:: [You've been reading wrong all your life. - YouTube](https://www.youtube.com/watch?v=DpIrzA2ohcg&t=1s) Blueprint, read the summary, to build the skeleton to get the main idea of each section.
 Read, the book looking for the most important ideas Don't read everything, many books have a lot of fluff and repeating ideas.